Print: 1995 - 8811

 After acceptance, authors will receive the PDF typeset proof before publishing.
 They are required to check their names and affiliations.
-The minor correction will be possible at this stage, but in the case of major corrections, they may be extra charged.
+Minor corrections will be possible at this stage, but in the case of major corrections, they may be extra charged.
 One printed hard copy will be available to the corresponding author.

-Funding Sources: All financial and in-kind funding for research, as well as study reporting, must be reported by responding to the applicable fees question on the submission site.
-It is critical that the authors have entire access to the study data as well as complete independence in data analysis and dissemination of the findings.
+Funding Sources: All financial and in-kind funding for research, as well as study reporting, must be reported by responding to the applicable fee question on the submission site.
+The authors must have complete access to the study data as well as complete independence in data analysis and dissemination of the findings.